Cliff Clinkscales: College career

 University of Louisville, University of Florida, and University of Maryland were among the schools that showed an interest in Clinkscales as he approached college.
 He made multiple unofficial visits to Florida State, which was his first choice; however, the team did not offer him an athletic scholarship because of his low test scores.
 Once he improved his scores, Clinkscales caught the attention of more schools, including Baylor University and St. John's University in his hometown.

 On May 7, 2004, Clinkscales announced his decision to play for the DePaul Blue Demons, noting that it would soon be a part of the Big East Conference, which provided him the opportunity to play at Madison Square Garden.
 The school's urban environment also prompted his decision.
 Blue Demons head coach Dave Leitao praised the new signee, saying, "Cliff is a true point guard who brings speed, athleticism, and quickness that we will need in our program."
-Clinkscales entered college hoping to return to prominence in the game.